Lagavulin9/DES_3_Head-Unit/documentation/system_structure.md

 <img src="./images/Assembled_PiRacer_1.JPG" width="20%" height="auto">
 <img src="./images/Assembled_PiRacer_2.JPG" width="20%" height="auto">

-Note : The Camera is mounted to at the rear of the PiRacer.

 ## Wiring
 The following tables are showing the wiring & connection of all Componentens.